DavidOrchard/chatterbackbone/README.md

 Again, surprisingly immature around CI testing.
 I'm using https://github.com/jcarver989/phantom-jasmine.
 I was stumped for a while by "unknown environment:" errors.
 Turns that a couple of my modules - views/Login in particular - don't work well with phantom-jasmine.
 But it works!

  Best article on coverage I found was http://blog.johnryding.com/post/46757192364/javascript-code-coverage-with-phantomjs-jasmine-and

+####CasperJS
+Another JS framework testing JS, this time for integration and browser testing.
+I like that it creates a full browser view like selenium.
+The screen capture capabilities worked pretty well.
+I'd like to debug in the running session and set some breakpoints and see what's in CSS/XPath scope.
+The usual issues of XPath vs CSS vs JQuery for selectors.
+And getting variables in and out of the running browser.
+The usual and painful JS in JS issue of how to debug errors like:
+\#    type: assertEval
+\#    file: caspertest.js:47
+\#    code: this.test.assertEval(function(posterInput) { return document.querySelector(".feeditembody span").textContent.indexOf(posterInput) > 0;}, posterInput);
+\#    subject: false
+\#    fn: undefined
+\#    params: undefined

+With code that is
+var rand = Math.random(100000);
+var posterInput = "from gene" + rand;
+casper.waitForText(posterInput,
+   function success() {
+       this.test.assertEval(function(posterInput) { return document.querySelector(".feeditembody span").textContent.indexOf(posterInput) > 0;}, posterInput);
+   },

+and the browser says
+document.querySelector(".feeditembody span").textContent.indexOf("gene0.4558150360826403") > 0
+is true

+The following code does work:
+var rand = Math.random(100000);
+var posterInput = "from gene" + rand;
+ casper.waitForText(posterInput,
+ function success() {
+   this.test.assertTruthy(casper.evaluate(function(posterInput) { return document.querySelector(".feeditembody span").textContent.indexOf(posterInput) > 0;}, posterInput));
+ },

+sigh.

+apparently the result in the first case assertEval(foo) does not evaluate, and in the second assertTruthy(casper.evaluate(foo)) works, even though assertEval is supposed to check for a true return.

+I typed in a lot of mistaken assertTrue, assertFalse, assertNull, etc. that surprisingly aren't valid function calls.
+No editor hints that they are wrong.

 ####Deployment
 Surprisingly little samples on configuration of dev vs prod